-I hold a BSc in civil engineering from Kuwait University and an MBA specializing in entrepreneurship and corporate innovation from Kelley School of Business, Indiana University.
+Before starting my Ph.D. in 2019, I worked at The Avenues, a major retail and real estate operation in Kuwait, and co-founded an interior design startup.
+I hold a BSc in civil engineering from Kuwait University and an MBA specializing in entrepreneurship and corporate innovation from the Kelley School of Business at Indiana University.

 Outside academia, I enjoy running, cycling, and playing tennis and padel.